 The Group provides several types of long-term employee benefits such as death-in-service benefit and invalidity pension of a defined benefit nature.
 The Group also provides former employees with reimbursement of fuel and energy resources, coal used for heating purposes.
 In addition, one-time lump sum benefits are paid to employees of a number of the Group's companies upon retirement depending on the employment service with the Group and the salary level of an individual employee.
-All pension plans are unfunded until the qualifying event occurs.
+Most of the pension plans are unfunded until the qualifying event occurs.

-As of December 31, 2020, there were 43,801 active participants under the defined benefit pension plans and other longterm benefit plans and 37,640 pensioners receiving monthly pensions or other regular financial support from these plans.
-As of December 31, 2019 and December 31, 2018, the related figures were 47,288 and 48,531 of active participants under the defined benefit pension plans and other long-term benefits and 37,814 and 38,751 pensioners receiving monthly pensions or other regular financial support from these plans, respectively.
+As of December 31, 2021, there were 42,134 active participants under the defined benefit pension plans and 36,098 pensioners receiving monthly pensions or other regular financial support from these plans.
+As of December 31, 2020 and December 31, 2019, the related figures were 43,801 and 47,288 of active participants under the defined benefit pension plans and 37,640 and 37,814 pensioners receiving monthly pensions or other regular financial support from these plans, respectively.
 The majority of employees at the Group's major subsidiaries belong to the trade unions.

-Actuarial valuation of pensions and other long-term benefits for the major subsidiaries as of December 31, 2020 was performed in January 2021.
+Actuarial valuation of pensions and other long-term benefits for the major subsidiaries was performed as of December 31, 2021.
 Members' census data as of that date was collected for all relevant business units of the Group.